Zel9278/spp-video-renderer/README.md

 - **DirectX 12** – Windows-only GPU backend (preview window not yet supported)

 ### Vulkan backend essentials
 - Requires Vulkan 1.2+ headers and loader.
-When building with xmake the `vulkan-headers` and `vulkan-loader` packages are fetched automatically; otherwise install the Vulkan SDK (or provide the headers/lib) and ensure `vulkan-1` is on the link path.
+When building with xmake on Windows the `vulkan-headers` and `vulkan-loader` packages are fetched automatically.
+On Linux, xmake uses the system Vulkan loader instead—install a distro package such as `libvulkan1`/`vulkan-loader` plus `vulkan-headers` (often `vulkan-headers` or `vulkan-sdk`) so that `libvulkan.so` and the headers are available on the default include/lib paths.
 - Runtime shader compilation relies on `shaderc`. xmake downloads the dependency on demand; if you compile manually, link against `shaderc_combined` (or the equivalent static/shared library).
 - The renderer uploads draw calls to the GPU: rectangles, rounded gradients, borders, radial blends, and bitmap text now execute through a Vulkan graphics pipeline with instanced quads.
 Readback copies the final color image via `vkCmdCopyImageToBuffer` so offline captures benefit from device-side acceleration while keeping pixel parity with the other backends.
 - Readback data is vertically flipped in place before piping frames to FFmpeg so Vulkan output matches the upright orientation produced by OpenGL and DirectX backends.